kasuken/BattleshipAI/README.md

 # ⚓ Battleship Game - AI vs AI Edition

 A modern, browser-based Battleship game built with TypeScript, React, and Vite that showcases AI vs AI battles using local LLM models.
+This specialized version focuses exclusively on AI vs AI combat, with two LM Studio-powered AIs (Blue and Red) competing against each other in a fully automated naval battle.

 ## 🎮 Features